Friday 25 October 2024

 4. Add garlic.
 Then onions.
 After a while, add grated ginger and chopped green chillies.
 Add salt and let them turn golden brown.
 Add tomatoes.
 After 5 minutes, add turmeric and red chilly powder.

 5. I used the chopper to roughly grind the boiled leaves.
 Even if you use a mixer, do not make a fine paste.
 Add the coarsely ground leaves to the mix.
-Let it simmer for at least 45 minutes.
+Let it simmer for at least 10 minutes.
+The longer you simmer, the creamier the texture.
+If it's mustard greens, simmer for 45 minutes.
 This will help the curry to get a creamy texture.
 You can add garam masala.
 (I did not)

 6. Prepare the final baghaar.
 Heat a teaspoon of ghee.
 Add 2-3 dried red chillies and add this mix to the saag.
 You can season this in butter or oil too.
 You can use more ghee or butter.
 It will definitely add to the taste but I did away with the additional fat.